Internal gravity waves in stratified flows with and without vortical modes: Results

-Figure~\ref{fig:spectra_1D} shows the 1D spatial spectra, and the normalized (divided by the total energy dissipation $\varepsilon$) energy fluxes along $k_h$ for simulations with $(N,\R_i)=(40,20)$.
-We first observe that removing vortical modes does not change the behavior of the poloidal an potential energy spectra (Figure~\ref{fig:spectra_1D}$(a)$-$(b)$): the horizontal spectra are close to $k_h^{-5/3}$, with a bottleneck beyond the buoyancy wave-vector, while the vertical spectra has a spectral slope between $-2$ and $-3$.
-The kinetic energy flux $\Pikin(k_h)$ and the potential energy flux $\Pipot(k_h)$ start to show a plateau over almost a decade in these simulations (Figure~\ref{fig:spectra_1D}$(c)$-$(d)$).
-We observe that the dissipation starts to be important at the Ozmidov scale, meaning that this simulations lies between the strongly stratified turbulence regime and the viscosity affected regime \cite{brethouwer_scaling_2007}.
+Figure~\ref{fig:spectra_1D} shows the 1D integrated spatial spectra, and the normalized (i.e. divided by the total energy dissipation $\varepsilon \equiv \epsK + \epsA$) energy fluxes along $k_h$ for the same simulations.
+We first observe that removing vortical modes does not change the behavior of the poloidal an potential energy spectra (Figure~\ref{fig:spectra_1D}$\rm (a)$-$\rm (b)$).
+Up to the the buoyancy wave-vector, the poloidal and potential energies dominate with spectra that are slightly steeper than $k_h^{-5/3}$.
+After the buoyancy scale (i.e. $k=\kb$), the toroidal energy spectrum starts to be of the same order than the poloidal energy spectrum, which are shallower than $k_h^{-5/3}$.
+Such changes in the spectral slope around the buoyancy scale were reported in earlier studies \cite{kimura_energy_2012, bartello_sensitivity_2013, augier_stratified_2015}.
+They could be due to shear instabilities occurring at those scales, leading to non-local energy transfers toward small scales \cite{brethouwer_scaling_2007, waite_stratified_2011, augier_stratified_2015}.
+The vertical spectra has a spectral slope between $-3$ and $-2$, which is similar to earlier simulations \cite{maffioli_vertical_2017}.
+Therefore, these 1D spectra do not show strongly stratified turbulence scaling $~k_h^{-5/3}$ and $k_z^{-3}$ for $\kb \leq k_h,k_z \leq \ko$ \cite{billant_self-similarity_2001, lindborg_energy_2006}.
+This might be due to the fact that these simulations do not have a sufficient scale separation between $\kb$ and $\ko$, which can be attained only at very small $F_h$ \cite{lindborg_energy_2006, bartello_sensitivity_2013}, or when considering only the largest horizontal scales \cite{maffioli_vertical_2017}.
+Indeed, we observe that vertical spectra tends to be steeper as $F_h$ is decreased, and are steeper than the scaling $k_z^{-2}$ observed is 2D numerical simulations at comparable $F_h$ \cite{linares_numerical_2020}.
+The kinetic energy flux $\Pikin(k_h)$ and the potential energy flux $\Pipot(k_h)$ start to show a plateau over almost a decade in these simulations (Figure~\ref{fig:spectra_1D}$\rm (c)$-$\rm (d)$).
+We observe that the dissipation starts to be important at the Ozmidov scale, meaning that these simulations lie between the LAST regime and the viscosity affected regime \cite{brethouwer_scaling_2007}.
+This explains why we do not observe an isotropic turbulence range (with energy spectra $\sim k^{-5/3}$) in these simulations.
 The main effect of removing vortical modes is to make $\Pipot(k_h)$ larger than $\Pikin(k_h)$.
-Also, the kinetic energy dissipation $\epsK(k_h)$ is almost equal to the potential energy dissipation $\Pipot(k_h)$ when vortical modes are removed, as we expect for a system of internal gravity waves \cite{reun_parametric_2018}. \\
+Also, the kinetic energy dissipation $\epsK(k_h)$ is almost equal to the potential energy dissipation $\epsA(k_h)$ when vortical modes are removed, as we expect for a system of internal gravity waves with unit Schmidt number \cite{reun_parametric_2018}.